taisei-project/taisei/doc/DEVELOPMENT.rst

 - ``EXT_instanced_arrays`` or ``ANGLE_instanced_arrays`` or
   ``NV_instanced_arrays``

-For Windows and macOS, you will need Google's ANGLE library.
-You'll need to check out `ANGLE <https://github.com/google/angle>`__ and build it first.
+For Windows and macOS, you will need Google's ANGLE library for both ES 3.0 and 2.0.
+You'll need to check out
+`ANGLE <https://github.com/google/angle>`__ and build it first.
 Refer to their documentation on how to do that.

 Once you've compiled ANGLE, enable it with:

 ::

     meson -Dinstall_angle=true -Dangle_libegl=/path/to/libEGL.{dll,dylib}
     -Dangle_libgles=/path/to/libGLESv2.{dll,dylib}